whidl/whidl/README.md

 ### Prerequisites

-Ensure that your Codespace configuration has a minimum of 64GB of disk space.
+Ensure that your codespace configuration has a minimum of 64GB of disk space.
-Selecting one of the smaller two Codespace configurations (2 or 4 cores) may result in running out of disk space and subsequent build failure.
+Selecting one of the smaller two codespace configurations (2 or 4 cores) may result in running out of disk space and subsequent build failure.

 ### Building WHiDL

-1. Create a Codespace from this repository.
+1. Create a codespace from this repository.
-2. Once the Codespace has finished building, execute the following commands to build and test WHiDL:
+2. Once the codespace has finished building, execute the following commands to build and test WHiDL:

 ```shell
 cargo build --release